Frequently Asked Questions- How we work?

 Do I have to sit an exam?

 Generally, there is one exam per 100-hour module – and they cost AUD$50 + GST.
 So, to receive a Statement of Attainment (100-hour course) you will have to sit 1 exam.
-For a Certificate (600-hour course), you will have to sit 6 exams.
+If you choose not to sit the exam, you can request a Letter of Completion when you have finished your assignment work.
+You only need to sit exams if you would like to receive the formal award from us.

 More information about exams can be found here.